ivankelly/bookkeeper-tutorial/README.md

     }
 ```

 Finally, we also update the last displayed entry any time we add a new entry to the log.
 With this change, new leaders will only print numbers which they haven't seen before.
 You can test this for yourself.
-Run two instances of the program.
-Stop the leader with Control-Z, and once the other instance has become leader, resume the first one (fg).
+Run two instances of the application.
+Stop the leader with Control-Z, and once the other instance has become leader, resume the first one (`fg`).
 Then kill the second leader.
 When the first leader becomes leader again, it will only print the number which it missed.

 # Tailing the log

 [(full code)](https://github.com/ivankelly/bookkeeper-tutorial/tree/tailing)

 Of course, it would be nicer if the followers could keep up to date with the leader in the background without having to wait to become leaders themselves.
 To do this we need to tail the log.
 For the most part this is very similar to how we read the previous ledgers when we become leader.
 However, how we open the ledgers is different.
 When we open the ledgers as leader, we need to ensure that no other instance can write to the ledgers from that point onwards.
-Therefore, we use a fencing open, which is the default #openLedger call in Bookkeeper.
-However, for tailing the log, we don't want to stop the leader from writing new updates, so we use a non-fenching open, which is the #openLedgerNoRecovery call in Bookkeeper.
+Therefore, we use a fencing open, which is the default `openLedger()` call in Bookkeeper.
+However, for tailing the log, we don't want to stop the leader from writing new updates, so we use a non-fenching open, which is the `openLedgerNoRecovery()` call in Bookkeeper.

-First we must modify #playDice to go into a following state when we're not the leader.
+First we must modify `playDice()` to go into a following state when we're not the leader.
 ```java
     void playDice() throws Exception {
         EntryId lastDisplayedEntry = new EntryId(-1, -1);